mlcommons/ck/README.md

 please get in touch.

 Now, you can simply add CK bin directory to your OS PATH environment variable and you are ready to go.

-Now you should be able to run CK from command line:
+For example, try to envoke CK command line front end via:

  > ck

 If you want to use CK as a standard python module or from